FAQ - to CMS, TUBAF, Freiberg

 Q: “Are Freiberg and Freiburg the same city?“

-A: No, this are two different cities.
+A: No, they are two different cities.
 Freiberg is located in the east of Germany, Freiburg is in the south.
 Please find a map and more information about the arrival to Freiberg here.

 Q: “How can I get an accommodation in Freiberg?“

-A: Depending of your budget, you can either rent a room in one of the university student houses or look for a private apartment (by yourself or with roommates) in the city of Freiberg.
+A: Depending on your budget, you can either rent a single room / shared room in one of the university student houses or look for a private apartment in the city of Freiberg.
+Visit https://tu-freiberg.de/en/service-and-counselling/living-freiberg for more information.

 Q: “What are the living expenses estimates in Freiberg?“